iampava/steal-like-a-dev/react-router/README.md

 **How is this different than just using a bunch of `<Route>`s?**

 `<Switch>` is unique in that it renders a route exclusively.
 In contrast, every <Route> that matches the location renders inclusively.
-Consider these routes:

 ## Test project